diyscif/diyscif/scif-thesis.md

 insert some type of silencer.
 These can be reflection mufflers, wall mufflers or active noise cancelling systems.
 Reflection mufflers work eclusively through reflection.
 Cross-section changes, branch-offs and inserted chambers reflect sound waves internally and decrease their energy.
-Wall mufflers Work through absorption _and_ reflection.
+Wall mufflers work through absorption _and_ reflection.
 Absorbant wall lining or slim absorbant channels are used to reflect sound waves internally.
 Additionally, these sound waves lose energy into the mufflers absorbant surfaces. [@moeser2009, pp. 285-328]